Universe-E/healthgram/items/report.md

   - Choose **Map** and **ArrayList** to store posts and friend lists to allow fast search of friends and posts associated with a particular user. **Map** and **ArrayList** are useful for operations that require sequential access, such as displaying a user's timeline or list of followers.
   - Choose **B-Tree** for temporary data storage is efficient for searching, since the return type is a list of results.
 - **Design Patterns used:**
-  - **Singleton Pattern**: Useful to initialize instances (User and Post) from firebase, this design pattern is used in **Database.java**
+  - **Singleton Pattern**: Useful to initialize instances (User and Post) from firebase, avoid multiple initialized instances that may reduce the performance
   - **Observer Pattern**: Maintains a list of its observers, and notifies them of any state changes.
 In our application, the observers are **followers**, when user publishes their posts (not in privacy), all the other followers can receive **notifications** from this user.
-  - **Adaptor Pattern**: Provides a unified interface to a set of interfaces in a subsystem, in our case these classes with suffix "Util" , are all implemented in package **utils**.
-They provide methods to solve the incompatible problem, and convert the interface of one class to another interface so that front-end Android UI can work normally without modifying source code.
+  - **State Pattern**: Define a state to use based on user's authentication.
+They provide methods to solve the security and privacy problem, and connect the interface of one class to another interface so that front-end Android UI can work normally just using state mechanism (**authorize**), without modifying source code.

 *Please give clear and concise descriptions for each subsections of this part.
 It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.